Project case study

 Why I Built It

-Poor demo data creates several problems:
+Poor demo data creates several avoidable problems.

 What It Generates